jakopako/goskyr/README.md

 ## Installation

-[Download](https://github.com/jakopako/goskyr/releases/latest) a prebuilt binary from [releases page](https://github.com/jakopako/goskyr/releases), unpack and run!
+[Download](https://github.com/jakopako/goskyr/releases/latest) a prebuilt binary from the [releases page](https://github.com/jakopako/goskyr/releases), unpack and run!

 Or if you have recent go compiler installed download goskyr by running